-In the daily rush of building and maintaining a prosperous firm, many professionals miss the subtle signs that keep them from increasing their profits, providing additional services and increasing their referral base.
+In the daily grind of building and maintaining a prosperous firm, many professionals miss the subtle signs that keep them from increasing their profits, providing additional services and increasing their referral base.
 This essentially relegates them to “one-and-done” seasonal practices that are little more than commodities with little client loyalty.

 You need to create an ongoing resource as your clients’ lives unfold.
 However, before you can do that, you need to know your clientele.
 Don’t miss the indirect yet vital clues each one provides.
 It’s those elusive blurbs and comments that determine where they are in their lives and purchasing cycles.

 Why is it so critical to pay attention to clients’ buying cycles?
 The statistics below provide some reasons: